maiskt/hackathon.github.io/docs/15-Financial-Health.md

 Notes:

-*
+* Only FIN_HEA8 and FIN_HEA10 exist for 2015-2018.
+*     For FIN_HEA8 in 2015 and 2016, a difference in wording was that the respondent was asked if "friends and family rely *heavily*" on them.
+Since this is more specific, respondents may have agreed less strongly.
+* Otherwise, these variables only exist for 2017 and 2018 data.

 ## FIN_SHO

-The following variables ask respondents if they have experienced any of the following emergency events which would be considered a "shock" to their lives and/or finances.
+The following variables ask respondents if they have experienced any of the following emergency events which would be considered a "shortage" in their lives and finances.

 Variable | Description
 -------- | -----
 FIN_SHO1 | Household gone without food: counts respondents whose households have ever gone without enough food to eat in the last 6 months.